TonyDTiger/My-Projects/Other Side Projects/Linear_Controls/README.md

 Here each axis has different gain and phase margins due to the manual tuning process.

-#### Three Axis PID Controller Tuning for a Piecewise Reference Trajectory
+#### Three Axis Attitude PID Controller Tuning for a Piecewise Reference Trajectory
 The plot below shows a rigid body rotating about three axes with the same PID controller in the scenario above to control the rigid body to follow a desired piecewise reference attitude trajectory with a 150s slew time and desired final reference attitude (ZYX rotation sequence: 15 deg Z-axis, -15 deg Y-axis, 15 deg X-axis).
 The piecewise reference attitude trajectory contains an acceleration phase (35% duration of slew), coast phase (30% duration of slew), and decceleration phase (35% duration of slew).

 ![system_response_plots_15degZ_-15degY_15degX_150secSlew_with_torque_limits 2degintegrator](https://github.com/user-attachments/assets/2e4ae744-3e31-4247-bd05-4b60942dbc46)